diegoaislasc/arg_CONMEBOL_eda/README.md

 ## Files and Structure

 - **`eda_report.ipynb`**: Jupyter Notebook containing the code for data cleaning, exploratory analysis, and hypothesis testing.
-- **Data Files**: CSV files with match statistics, including data on shotmaps, goals, passes, and other performance metrics. *(Note: Replace this section with the actual data file paths if available).*
+- **Data Files**: CSV files with match statistics, including data on shotmaps, goals, passes, and other performance metrics.
 ## Key Findings

 ### Shotmap Analysis